renan991995/MARS-PLUS/README.md

 ## The old MARS

 In computer-aided molecular design (CAMD) [1][2], the capability of generating new molecular species from existing one is vital.
 [MARS program](https://github.com/hsuhsuanhao/MARS) [3] is devised for such demand.
 It consists of two components:

 * **Molecular data structure (MDS):** Base elements and 5 arrays of integers
 * **Genetic operators:** ring formation, addition, subtraction, exchange, crossover, and combination

-To initiate a MARS task, one should input the 3D structures of the starting molecules.
+To initiate a MARS task, one should input the 3D structures of starting molecules.
 These structures will then be converted into MDS representation, where a structure is recognized as a network of base elements.
 Each of the genetic operators will be applied to each of the possible substructures in each of the MDSs.
 As a result, a number of new species can be generated.